Scheme Management Software: BeatRoute’s Period Purchase Schemes for Dealer Loyalty

 How does the Order AI Agent help dealers hit their tier?

-Can period purchase schemes be used to push range expansion?
+Can period purchase schemes drive range expansion?

 Soham Chakraborty